 It seems that the Australian School of Abu Dhabi has a range of challenges on its hands if it is to make the improvement beyond Acceptable that it assuredly would wish to do.
 Much of this will require the support not only of staff, but of parents and students.
 However, the inspectors noted that "The views of parents are generally considered when shaping school policies.
 Their involvement in the work of the school is acceptable, but not yet strong enough to enforce punctuality.
 Reporting is regular and includes information about students’ performance.
 The school has adequate links with the local community.
 Leaders have yet to develop these further through activities and events for all students."

 Fees at the Australian School of Abu Dhabi range from AED 14,957 to AED 35,334 - mid range for the emirate.
+The school is however, one of the cheapest IB school in the whole of UAE, although its delivery, if measured by successful outcomes at the Diploma, is not yet anywhere near where it should be.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.